indranet256/go-rdx/DISCOUNT.md

 array thus enabling the *insert* operation.
 The revision part allows element versioning thus enabling *overwrites* and *deletes*.

-When merging versions of the state and patches, DISCONT creates an iterator for each input, puts iterators in a heap and... iterates like a merge sort should do.
-Importantly, equal elements get merged.
-Imagine two versions of an array;
-those would naturally have lots of equal elements.

-The Figma algorithm implements inserts by labelling the inserted elements with numbers ordering between their left and right neighbor numbers.
-Simplistically, `Nnew = (Nleft+Nright)/2` In fact, to prevent numbering conflicts, the ratio is randomized.
+Here is the Figma algorithm as the [authors][f] put it:

+> At a high level, an object’s position in its parent’s array
+> of children is represented as a fraction between 0 and 1
+> exclusive.
+The order of an object’s children is determined
+> by sorting them by their positions.
+You can insert an object
+> between two other objects by setting its position to the
+> average of the positions of the two other objects.

-Then, by sorting the array in the order of labels and by merging equal elements we produce the new merged version of the array.
+So, by merge-sorting versions of an array in the order of labels while merging element copies we produce the new version of the array.
-58 bits of `seq` is enough to run Figma's algorithm for quite a long time before we encounter the situation of `IDleft+1 == IDright` that prevents any further inserts at that point.
+58 bits of `seq` is enough to run the Figma's algorithm for quite a long time before we encounter the situation of `IDleft+1 == IDright` that prevents any further inserts at that point.
 Broadly, if `IDright-IDleft < new_elem_count`, we cannot fit the inserted